 Before or after the ceremony, discover Times Square using our guide on things to do in Times Square.

-NOTE: This event has not yet been confirmed for 2022, but it will likely take place this year.
+NOTE: This event has not yet been confirmed for 2023, but it will likely take place as it has for many years.

 11. Take a Romantic Valentine's Day Evening Cruise